A Survey of Deep Graph Learning under Distribution Shifts: from Graph Out-of-Distribution Generalization to Adaptation: Graph OOD Generalization

 On the other hand, $\mathcal{G}$-Mixup~\cite{han2022g} proposes to perform mixup on graphons across classes in the Euclidean space, resulting in new graphs derived from the interpolation of graphons.
-The results demonstrate enhanced performance in graph classification tasks with distribution shifts and highlight the efficacy $\mathcal{G}$-mixup in promoting OOD generalization.
+The results demonstrate enhanced performance in graph classification tasks with distribution shifts and highlight the efficacy in promoting OOD generalization.
 Instead of relying on predefined disturbances, OOD-GMixup~\cite{lu2023graph} generates virtual samples by applying manifold mixup directly to the graph rationale representations.
-This approach allows for the simulation of complex graph distribution shifts by manipulating these representations within a metric space.
+This approach enables the simulation of complex graph distribution shifts by manipulating these representations within a metric space.
 Furthermore, to accurately measure and control the training process amid these shifts, OOD-GMixup introduces an OOD confidence score, derived using Extreme Value Theory (EVT).
-This score, coupled with a sample re-weighting mechanism, actively manages the training dynamics by prioritizing virtual OOD samples, thereby enhancing the model's generalization capabilities across varied and unforeseen graph distributions.
+This score, coupled with a sample re-weighting mechanism, actively manages the training dynamics by prioritizing virtual OOD samples, thereby enhancing the model's generalization capabilities across varied and previously unseen graph distributions.
 While extensive research efforts~\cite{han2022g,verma2021graphmix,wang2021mixup} have focused on interpolation for synthetic data augmentation, relatively few studies have explored the extrapolation in addressing out-of-distribution challenges on graphs.
 Recently, a novel framework~\cite{ligraph} was proposed to generate synthetic graphs using a non-Euclidean-space linear extrapolation method.
 The generated graphs have been theoretically validated to adhere to common causal assumptions.
 The framework consists of two components, which are designed to generate synthetic graphs in both the structural and feature spaces.
-Extensive experiments demonstrate that this extrapolation approach enhances a model's OOD generalization ability on graphs and outperforms previous invariant learning methods~\cite{li2022learning,wu2022discovering,chen2022learning} and other graph data augmentation techniques~\cite{han2022g,verma2021graphmix,wang2021mixup}. \end{itemize}
+Extensive experiments demonstrate that this extrapolation approach enhances a model's OOD generalization ability on graphs and outperforms previous invariant learning methods~\cite{li2022learning,wu2022discovering,chen2022learning} as well as existing graph data augmentation techniques~\cite{han2022g,verma2021graphmix,wang2021mixup}. \end{itemize}